 The value of the benefit from a test, treatment or procedure, minus its total costs.
-It can be expressed in health (for example, using quality-adjusted life years [QALYs]) or monetary terms.
+It can be expressed in health (for example, using quality-adjusted life years) or monetary terms.

-The difference between the total expected QALYs and the health expected to be forgone elsewhere (these are the total expected costs divided by the maximum acceptable incremental cost-effectiveness ratio [ICER] value).
+The difference between the total expected quality-adjusted life years and the health expected to be forgone elsewhere (these are the total expected costs divided by the maximum acceptable incremental cost-effectiveness ratio value).

 The difference between the monetary value of total expected quality-adjusted life years (QALYs) and total expected costs.
 Total expected QALYs are calculated by multiplying expected QALYs by the maximum acceptable incremental cost-effectiveness ratio value.

 An analysis that compares 2 or more interventions using a combination of direct evidence (from studies that directly compare the interventions of interest) and indirect evidence (from studies that do not compare the interventions of interest directly).

 A programme that assesses the processes organisations use to produce guidance and advice.
 Organisations that use robust and transparent processes can display an accreditation mark on their guidance, so that health and social care practitioners know it is of high quality.
 Accredited guidance may be used to develop NICE quality standards.

 A programme that endorses resources to support our guidance, which are produced by other organisations.
 The programme closed at the end of March 2022.

 NICE Evidence ServicesOnline services that enable access to authoritative clinical and non-clinical evidence and best practice to help people from across the NHS, public health and social care sectors make better decisions.
 The service also works directly with professionals and practitioners to identify evidence, and to support the uptake and use of evidence to improve practice and care for people using services.